Stuti-Agarwal-98/257_final/README.md

 ## 01_sklearn-embedding-pipelines.ipynb:

-### Loaded Dataset - 1 , trained the model on it, saved the model, saved the prediction, saved the y_test values, Loaded Dataset - 2 ,trained the model on it, saved the model, saved the prediction, saved the y_test values, Amalgamated_Dataset - 1 and Dataset - 2 , trained the model on it, saved the model, saved the prediction, saved the y_test values,mapped the label to the 1-6 labels, Did evaluation and comparison using the same ROC visualization as 004_comparison Colab
+### Loaded Dataset - 1 , trained the model on it, saved the model, saved the prediction,
+### saved the y_test values, Loaded Dataset - 2 ,trained the model on it, saved the model,
+### saved the prediction, saved the y_test values, Amalgamated_Dataset - 1 and Dataset - 2 ,
+### trained the model on it, saved the model, saved the prediction, saved the y_test values,
+### mapped the label to the 1-6 labels, Did evaluation and comparison using the same ROC visualization as 004_comparison Colab

 ## 02_keras.ipynb:

-### Replaced FastText embeddings with Glove ,Loaded Dataset - 1 , trained the model on it, saved the model, saved the prediction, saved the y_test values, Loaded Dataset - 2 ,trained the model on it, saved the model, saved the prediction, saved the y_test values, Amalgamated_Dataset - 1 and Dataset - 2 , trained the model on it, saved the model, saved the prediction, saved the y_test values,,mapped the label to the 1-6 labels, Did evaluation and comparison using the same ROC visualization as 004_comparison Colab
+### Replaced FastText embeddings with Glove ,Loaded Dataset - 1 , trained the model on it,
+### saved the model, saved the prediction, saved the y_test values, Loaded Dataset - 2 ,
+### trained the model on it, saved the model, saved the prediction, saved the y_test values,
+### Amalgamated_Dataset - 1 and Dataset - 2 , trained the model on it, saved the model, saved the prediction,
+### saved the y_test values,,mapped the label to the 1-6 labels, Did evaluation and comparison using the same ROC visualization as 004_comparison Colab

 ## 03_bert.ipynb :

-### Loaded Dataset - 1 , trained the model on it, saved the model, saved the prediction, saved the y_test values, Loaded Dataset - 2 ,trained the model on it, saved the model, saved the prediction, saved the y_test values, Amalgamated_Dataset - 1 and Dataset - 2 , trained the model on it, saved the model, saved the prediction, saved the y_test values,,mapped the label to the 1-6 labels, Did evaluation and comparison using the same ROC visualization as 004_comparison Colab
+### Loaded Dataset - 1 , trained the model on it, saved the model, saved the prediction,
+### saved the y_test values, Loaded Dataset - 2 ,trained the model on it, saved the model,
+### saved the prediction, saved the y_test values, Amalgamated_Dataset - 1 and Dataset - 2 ,
+### trained the model on it, saved the model, saved the prediction, saved the y_test values,
+### mapped the label to the 1-6 labels, Did evaluation and comparison using the same ROC visualization as 004_comparison Colab

 ## 04_ compare-experiments.ipynb: